henrysky/astroNN/docs/source/neuralnets/layers.rst

 Repeat Vector Layer for Bayesian Neural Net
 ---------------------------------------------

+.. note:: Experimental Layer aimed at faster variational inference in Bayesian nerual network

+`BayesianRepeatVector` is a basically Keras's RepeatVector layer but will do nothing during training time and repeat vector during testing time as required by Bayesian Neural Network

 `BayesianRepeatVector` is a layer designed to be used with Bayesian Neural Network with Dropout Variational Inference.
 `BayesianRepeatVector` should be used with `TimeDistributedMeanVar` in general.
 The advantage of `BayesianRepeatVector` layer is you can copy the data and calculate the mean and variance on GPU (if any) when you are doing dropout variational inference.

-`BayesianRepeatVector` will do nothing during training time and repeat vector during testing time as required by Bayesian Neural Network

 `BayesianRepeatVector` can be imported by